Day 2: Day Trip to Lake Nakuru National Park

 The second day of our 3 days in Kenya itinerary is spent in one of Kenya’s finest national parks.
 We’ll get a very early start and drive through the Great Rift Valley to Lake Nakuru National Park, revered for the flocks of pink flamingos that can be seen here along with other “wild celebrities”.

-Pro tip: it’s back to the Rift Valley once again tomorrow.
+It’s back to the Rift Valley once again tomorrow.
 If you wish to minimize driving times, you can swap the itinerary mentioned in Day 2 with that of Day 3 and sleep in the vicinity of either Hell’s Gate National Park or Lake Nakuru (see accommodation options).
 I personally had a preference for using Nairobi as a base.
 Lake Nakuru is the furthest point from Nairobi on this 3 days in Kenya itinerary.

 Drive from Nairobi to Lake Nakuru National Park